derp-all-day/UserAbuser/README.md

 # UserAbuser
-A ridiculous text-based game designed to teach C++
+A ridiculous text-based game to help you learn C++